aama/webappy/README.md

 includes some 'predicates' from the various RDF semantics applications.
 (It is derived from an xsl file originally written by Gregg Reynolds.)

+    2.5 Assorted `pdgmDict-MANIPULATION.py` scripts:
+A number of scripts aimed principally at ordering, formatting, or extracting information from the 'LANG-pdgms.json' files.
+(See the introductory material in the individual script texts.)
+    - pdgmDict-jreplace.py
+    - pdgmDict-lablesort.py
+    - pdgmDict-lfam.py
+    - pdgmDict-lname2labb.py
+    - pdgmDict-propsets-indiv.py
+    - pdgmDict-propsets-merged.py
+    - pdgmDict-rorderPdgmCols.py
+    - pdgmDict-sourceBib.py
+    - pdgmDict-template.py

 ### 3. Python scripts to display and manipulate paradigm data.

+The basic paradigm display script is `pdgmDisp-baseApp-PDGM.py';
+a generalization of the notion paradigm underlies the related script `pdgmDisp-baseApp-GPDGM.py`. `pdgmDisp-formsearch.py` is designed to search all or large iparts of the datastore for features and combinations of features. 'pdgmDisp-pnames.py` focuses on returning simply paradigm labels.
+All the `pdgmDisp-. . .` scripts call on `pdgmDispQuery.py'

-The two current data-display/manipulation (pdgmDispUI-) scripts are descended from an earlier more integrated browser application, which included both the display and formatting applications and was written in Clojure.
-We expect this version also to eviolve into such a more integraed browser-oriented from.
+The three major data-display/manipulation (`pdgmDisp- . . .`) scripts are
+descended from an earlier more integrated browser application, which included both the display and formatting applications and was written in Clojure.
+We expect the current version also to eviolve into such a more integraed browser-oriented from.

-For the graphic user interface, this version uses widgets from the native Python tkinter adaption of the tk graphic interface.
+For the moment, this version uses for the graphic user interface widgets from the native Python tkinter adaption of the tk graphic interface.
 The widgets (cframe, StringVar, Label, Listbox, Text, Button, and Entry, with asociated text, textvariable, and command) are placed on the display  with respect to a column/row grid.
 After the graphic set-up